intersel/Blapy/README.md

 </html>
 ```

-## How to define template variables in a template
+## How to define template variables in a json template

-The syntax follows the one defined by json2html library : ${myVariableName}
+The syntax follows the one defined by [json2html library](http://json2html.com/) : ${myVariableName}

 ### Example